TRAVEL STORY

 “The loss of their intellectual records is especially sad for a people whose supreme deity is Itzamna, inventor of writing and the patron of learning.”

-More propriety disappeared when sixteenth-century Spanish missionaries burned the Maya books, and yet, a millennium after the classic Maya culture collapsed, one can come upon a bowl of copal burning at the base of a stone stair in the jungle, the incense smoke twining thinly and bluely through the leaves, giving off what the Maya call the “odor of the center of heaven.”
+More propriety disappeared when sixteenth-century Spanish missionaries burned the Maya books and yet, a millennium after the classic Maya culture collapsed, one can come upon a bowl of copal burning at the base of a stone stair in the jungle, the incense smoke twining thinly and bluely through the leaves, giving off what the Maya call the “odor of the center of heaven.”
 The loss of their intellectual records is especially sad for a people whose supreme deity is Itzamna, inventor of writing, patron of learning.

-His famous books are full of burro rides, fleas, hammocks strung in bat–filled temples, questions coming in the middle of Yucatan nights.
+His famous books are full of burro rides, fleas, hammocks strung in bat–filled temples, questions coming in the middle of Yucatán nights.
 He uses the word “quest,” and thinks it is relevant to write down his feelings about the intellectuals of Mesoamerica.
-Sir Eric is fun to read and he is scrupulous, modestly introducing his own theory about the collapse (peasant revolt) by recalling Hilaire Belloc's reflection on all theories: “Their whole point and value is that they are not susceptible to proof.”
+Sir Eric is fun to read and he is scrupulous, modestly introducing his own theory about the collapse (peasant revolt) by recalling Hilaire Belloc’s reflection on all theories: “Their whole point and value is that they are not susceptible to proof.”12

 In the Maya measure, time flows eternally from past into future, a conception that sounds plausible enough to our minds.
 But our linear notion of history is alien to their view that the past reoccurs in cyclical, specified time periods.
-In such a reality, history is prophecy; thus, the three interlocking Maya calendars, numerical grids by which learned squadrons might mark returns of time periods and predict life's events.
-The time frame observed is very long indeed: the Maya measured in days, months, and tuns (a 360-day unit), in katun (about 20 years), baktun (400 years), pictun (eight thousand years), calabtun (158,000 years), kincultun (3M years), and alantun (about 60M years.)
+In such a reality, history is prophecy; thus, the three interlocking Maya calendars, numerical grids by which learned squadrons might mark returns of time periods and predict life’s events.
+The time frame observed is very long indeed: the Maya measured in days, months, and tuns (a 360-day unit), in katun (about 20 years), baktun (400 years), pictun (8,000 years), calabtun (158,000 years), kincultun (3M years), and alantun (about 60M years.)
 Thompson marvels at the Maya ability to perfectly compute day and month positions three hundred million years in the past and what this suggests about their vision.
-Theirs was, he says, “an appraisal of the ages which would have been utterly inconceivable to us even today, had not our minds been conditioned to their vastness by the writings of the astronomers and geologists of the nineteenth century.”
+Theirs was, he says, “an appraisal of the ages which would have been utterly inconceivable to us even today, had not our minds been conditioned to their vastness by the writings of the astronomers and geologists of the nineteenth century.”16

 That a numerical count was not the only Maya idea of order can be known from a glance at any of their ceramic pots or stone serpent heads.
 Some suggest that the teeming, convoluted imagery shows a fear of empty space, and some have praised the proliferation of form, but no one doubts the plasticity the artwork embodies.
 Roger Fry finds nothing in Europe to match the Maya “power to suggest all the complexity of nature.”
-A “dynamic imbalance … leads the eye restlessly along,” says Michael Coe.
+A “dynamic imbalance…leads the eye restlessly along,” says Michael Coe.
 Here is the ceaseless drama that saturates beetles and civilizations, in whose reverberation nothing endures save energy and change.
 Perhaps the rigid, predictive calendar and the fluid, intricate art represent two veins of the Maya vision, and perhaps under the strains of population explosion and ecological depletion — stresses we can well appreciate — the balance was lost.

 By the sixteenth century, however, Maya society had evolved again.
 The priestly astronomy and fine mathematics were long lost, and life had returned to the calendar of maize and calabash in fields ringed by shining pepper plants.
 In what would become Belize, villages were situated along the fertile coast and central lagoons, and were, predictably, devastated by Spanish weapons and diseases.
-Although the Maya sometimes appeared to embrace the beliefs of their oppressors — expediency, diplomacy, curiosity, and similarities between Christian and Maya thought are some of the reasons — they quickly discovered the foreigners' lack of reciprocal tact.
+Although the Maya sometimes appeared to embrace the beliefs of their oppressors — expediency, diplomacy, curiosity, and similarities between Christian and Maya thought are some of the reasons — they quickly discovered the foreigners’ lack of reciprocal tact.17 By the time British loggers arrived, in the middle of the seventeenth century, coastal Belize was empty of human settlements.
+As a poem from the Chilam Balam laments, Maya who survived violence and pandemics had melted into the forest interior:

 On that day, the tender leaf is destroyed ...